andrew-lilley/portfolio/src/posts/complete-react-developer-monsters-rolodex/complete-react-developer-monsters-rolodex.md

 ## My thoughts

 This is a new course and I started it after completing the [Expensify App](/portfolio/complete-react-developer-expensify/).
 I spent a lot of time looking at [Webpack](https://webpack.js.org/) during that course so having [Create React App](https://reactjs.org/docs/create-a-new-react-app.html), that does all of the work for you, is amazing.
 That is mostly what I took out of this app development.
-Maybe I should have spent some time in the React documentation before doing these courses?
-Maybe I need to go back to the other apps?
+Maybe I need to go back to the other apps and update them?
 However, it does mean that my understanding is a little more broad which could be a good thing.
+It feels more like I have been on a journey of discovery through the training courses.

 The app itself is just an API call, a display of the retrieved data and a search filter.
 It's very simple, so much so that it can be hosted on Github.